Move your brick and mortar to online or directly start an e-commerce business

 eCommerce marketing is commonly referred to as eCommerce optimization, online marketing, search engine marketing, search engine optimization, catalog optimization, product SEO, merchant marketing and many more variations of those terms.

-An eCommerce marketing strategy is the way (or ways) through which an ecommerce business can reach out to potential customers.
-Usually a strategy includes content marketing, social media, email marketing, SEO, link building, and many other ways traditional or not.
+An eCommerce marketing strategy is the way (or ways) through which an e-commerce business can reach out to potential customers.
+Shortly, it is both about driving traffic to your website and optimizing the user experience on your site.
+Usually, a strategy includes content marketing, social media, email marketing, SEO, link building, and many other ways traditional or not.

 Let’s get into the three stages I was talking to you about above.